 - Proof of successfully passing the NMC Part 1 Computer Based Test (CBT).

-- Minimum 1 year of working experience as an Emergency Department Registered Nurse (preferably in a large Emergency Department).
+- Minimum 1 year of working experience as a Registered Nurse.

 * For other information about NMC English language requirements and exemptions please click here.